utmlibrary/toolkit/instagram.markdown

 Note, these copyright resources only pertain to the [*Copyright Act*](https://laws-lois.justice.gc.ca/eng/acts/C-42/) for fair dealing in Canada and does not cover copyright in other jurisdictions.
 For international researchers please consult your own scholarly communication and copyright offices and resources on fair use or fair dealing of copyrighted works in digital research.

 ## 3. Setup <a name="setup"></a>
 Before we begin with the workshop component of how to use instagram-scraper for digital research there is some preliminary setup we have to complete on your computer.
 Since instagram-scraper is used through the command line, we have to install packages onto your computer for it work.
 Depending on which operating system you use, setup can be straightforward or the most time consuming aspect of learning how to use instagram-scraper.
-Below are installation instructions for Linux, Windows, and OS X users which all require the installation of Python and the pacakge manager Pip to install Python pacakges, like instagram-scraper.
+Below are installation instructions for Linux, Windows, and OS X users which all require the installation of Python and the package manager Pip to install Python pacakges, like instagram-scraper.
 Once instagram-scraper is installed on each system, the instructions will be the same for every user participating in the workshop.

 ### 3.1 Linux Instructions <a name="linux"></a>
 Ubuntu ships with Python 3, as the default Python installation.
 Complete the following steps to install pip (pip3) for Python 3.
 Start by updating the package list using the following command in the command line: